Economy of Morocco: Foreign direct investment

 Foreign Direct Investments in Morocco grew to $2.57 billion in 2007 from $2.4 billion a year earlier to position the country in the fourth rank in Africa among FDI recipients, according to the United Nations Conference on Trade and Development.
 Although other studies have shown much higher figures.

 Expectations for 2008 were promising noting that 72 projects were approved for a global amount of $9.28 billion.
 These were due to open 40,023 direct and stable job opportunities.
 However, keeping with the global trend, FDI dropped 29% to €2.4 billion in 2008, the first decline since 2004.

 While the recovery of pre-crisis levels very much hinges on the health of the global economy, Morocco has made steps towards becoming a more attractive FDI destination, according to the World Bank's Doing Business 2010 report, ranking second in North African neighbours.
 The majority of FDI continues to derive from the EU, specifically France.
 Morocco is also a source of foreign investments.
-In 2007, it has injected $652 million in projects abroad, which put the kingdom in the third position in Africa.
+In 2007, it has injected $652 million in projects abroad, which put Morocco in the third position in Africa.